mageche10/mageche10.github.io/source/_posts/How-I-Take-my-Class-Notes-in-LaTeX-A-Custom-Workflow-with-VSCode-and-Sumatra-PDF.md

 - **Define new commands** or abbreviations.
 - **Create** a custom index or **table of contents**.

 One of the highlights of my notes is my use of the [tcolorbox package](https://osl.ugr.es/CTAN/macros/latex/contrib/tcolorbox/tcolorbox.pdf).
 In the preamble, I defined a series of environments for definitions or theorems, which I use across all subjects.
-The boxes in each subject will have a different colour, which is defined in *master.tex*.
+The boxes in each subject will have a different color, which is defined in *master.tex*.
 The code for my definition boxes is as follows:

 ```tex
 \newtcbtheorem[number within=section]{definition}{Definition}